-If you are interested in learning about all the healthy benefits of sweet potatoes and how to properly include it in your dog's diet, keep reading this AnimalWised article to find out if sweet potatoes are safe for dogs.
+If you are interested in learning about all the healthy benefits of sweet potatoes and how to properly include them in your dog's diet, keep reading this AnimalWised article to find out if sweet potatoes are safe for dogs.

 Are sweet potatoes safe for dogs?